 - We recommend you use a DHCP server when you are upgrading SteelHeads to SteelHead SD.
 With a network running a DHCP server, you don't have to preconfigure the SteelHeads or SCM.
 If your network isn't running a DHCP server, you must preconfigure the in-path IP address, gateways, and DNS server on the SteelHead and in SCM before beginning the in-field upgrade process.
-For details, see "Backing up your SteelHead configuration" on page 56 and "Preconfiguring the SteelHead if you are using a static IP address" on page 61. - Be aware that for a non-DHCP environment, a static IP process on the SteelHead Management Console must be preconfigured prior to upgrading the software.
-For details, see "Preconfiguring the SteelHead if you are using a static IP address" on page 61. - We strongly recommend you use the SCC for in-field upgrades.
-If you aren't currently running an SCC to manage your network, consider purchasing the SCC or obtaining an SCC evaluation before you begin the upgrade process.
-The SCC must be running version 9.7.1.
-Upgrading SCC to 9.8 removes the in-field upgrade option in SCC. - If the SCC isn't an option and you use the SteelHead Management Console to download the image, you can't download the image from a local file due to image size limitations.
-We recommend you use the secure copy protocol (SCP) to download the image.
-It can take up to 3.5 hours to download the image to a client on the LAN using SCP.
-For details on downloading the image using SCP, see "To install the image using the SteelHead Management Console" on page 65. - You can also use the SteelHead CLI to download and install the image for individual SteelHead appliances.
-If you use the CLI, you can download the image, save it, and install it later.
-If you use the SteelHead Management Console GUI to download and install the image, you don't have the option to install the image later-the download and installation can't be interrupted.
-For details on downloading and installing images using the CLI, see "To install the image using the CLI" on page 67. - Upgrades aren't supported via an upstream proxy-an alternate network solution to bypass any intermediate proxies is required. - Cloud Accelerator (SaaS) settings aren't restored from the SCC backup configuration after upgrading the software.
+For details, see "Backing up your SteelHead configuration" on page 53 and "Preconfiguring the SteelHead if you are using a static IP address" on page 59. - Be aware that for a non-DHCP environment, a static IP process on the SteelHead Management Console must be preconfigured prior to upgrading the software.
+For details, see "Preconfiguring the SteelHead if you are using a static IP address" on page 59. - Upgrades aren't supported via an upstream proxy.
+An alternate network solution to bypass any intermediate proxies is required. - Cloud Accelerator (SaaS) settings aren't restored from the SCC backup configuration after upgrading the software.
 You must manually reenable SaaS cloud acceleration manually and reconfigure all settings using SCC CLI pushes as described in comments or manually reconfigure the settings on each SteelHead appliance after you have completed the upgrade process.
-For details, see "Restoring Service Cloud Accelerator registration and application settings" on page 60. - After upgrading, SteelHead SD appliances will be set to the default admin password (password).
+For details, see "Restoring Service Cloud Accelerator registration and application settings" on page 58. - After upgrading, SteelHead SD appliances will be set to the default admin password (password).
 You must reconfigure the admin password for the virtual SteelHead and update the stored password on the SCC.